Hybrid algebras: Hybrid algebras as idempotent algebras of weighted surface algebras

 \section{Hybrid algebras as idempotent algebras of weighted surface algebras}

-In this section we will prove first that If $\La$ is a weighted surface algebra and $e$ an idempotent of $\La$ then every block of $e\La e$ is a hybrid algebra.
-In the second part of this section we will show that every hybrid algebras occurs in this way.
-The second part generalizes main results of \cite{BGA} which dealt with the hybrid algebras where $\cT = \emptyset$, that is the Brauer graph algebras.
+In the first part of this section we will prove that for a weighted surface algebra $\La$ and an idempotent $e$ of $\La$, every block of $e\La e$ is a hybrid algebra.
+In the second part of this section we will show that every hybrid algebra with $\cT \neq Q_1$ occurs in this way.
+The second part generalizes the main results of \cite{BGA}, which dealt with the hybrid algebras where $\cT = \emptyset$, that is, the Brauer graph algebras.
+Note that we start with a weighted surface algebra, which is not a socle deformation.

 \begin{theorem} Assume $\La$ is a weighted surface algebra and let $e\in \La$ be an idempotent.
 Then each block of the algebra $e\La e$ is a hybrid algebra. \end{theorem}